Training your dog should be fun! But it can also be quite challenging. Especially if your dog is young, bouncy and strong!

 Not unless he hasn’t eaten for 48 hours.

-Whilst it makes sense not to try and train a dog that has just ‘stuffed his face’ we don’t want to starve our dogs.
-So when distractions are increased, we may need to offer better treats for a while
+While it makes sense not to try and train a dog that has just ‘stuffed his face’ we don’t want to starve our dogs.
+So when distractions are increased, we may need to offer better treats for a while.